LinkdropHQ/linkdrop-batch-sdk/README.md

   * `id`: token ID for ERC721/ERC1155 campaigns.
 For ERC20 campaigns, id is not provided.
   * `amount`: amount of tokens per link for ERC20/ERC1155 campaigns.
 For ERC721 campaigns, amount is not provided.
   * `links`: number of links to create.
   * `weiAmount`: amount of network tokens (ETH/MATIC) to be sent to receiver on claim.
 Campaign contract should have enough network tokens before claim.
 Top up the campaign contract in advance manually.
+The default value is `0`.

 - `options`: This is an optional object that can contain the following properties:
   * `sponsored`: This is an optional boolean property that, if set to `true`, specifies that the claim will be paid by the campaign creator.
 The default value is `true`.